actions/actions-runner-controller/README.md

 The regular `RunnerDeployment` `replicas:` attribute as well as the `HorizontalRunnerAutoscaler` `minReplicas:` attribute supports being set to 0.

-The main use case for scaling from 0 is with the `HorizontalRunnerAutoscaler` attribute.
+The main use case for scaling from 0 is with the `HorizontalRunnerAutoscaler` kind.
 To scale from 0 whilst still being able to provision runners as jobs are queued we must use the `HorizontalRunnerAutoscaler` with only certain scaling configurations, only the below configurations support scaling from 0 whilst also being able to provision runners as jobs are queued:

 - `TotalNumberOfQueuedAndInProgressWorkflowRuns`
 - `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns`